MatthewOCallaghan/cakes-by-katie/README.md

 - Contact form
 - More CTA buttons
 - SEO (compare with competitors)
-- Improve button design (for portfolio and testimonials links on home page)
 - Links from cakes on home page to portfolio page modal
 - Maybe some text on top of header video (certainly a "Scroll down" button at least)
 - Only one FAQ open at a time